sandialabs/spack-manager/docs/user_profiles/developers/developer_tutorial.md

 will match the build environment.
 You can also get the output of this file by running the `spack build-env` command without any arguments.
 More information on that command can be found via `spack build-env -h`.
-The main disadvandtage of sourcing the build envronment directly into your working shell is that unexpected changes might occur (python or git version may change).
+The main disadvantage of sourcing the build envronment directly into your working shell is that unexpected changes might occur (python or git version may change).